AndrewClements84/TokenFlow.AI/README.md

 ### 🔗 Flow.AI.Core Integration

-TokenFlow.AI now fully implements the shared `Flow.AI.Core.Interfaces.ITokenFlowProvider` interface.
+TokenFlow.AI fully implements the shared `Flow.AI.Core.Interfaces.ITokenFlowProvider` interface.
 This enables all Flow.AI components — including **PromptStream.AI**, **DataFlow.AI**, and **ChatFlow.AI** —
 to perform token counting and cost analysis through a unified provider contract.

-TokenFlow.AI now serves as the **engine layer** of the Flow.AI ecosystem, powering all higher-level orchestration frameworks.
+TokenFlow.AI serves as the **engine layer** of the Flow.AI ecosystem, powering all higher-level orchestration frameworks.

 ---